Vema Seamount: Biology

-The summit of Vema Seamount is shallow enough that sunlight can reach it, resulting in the growth of various types of algae and seaweeds such as Ecklonia kelp.
-Such kelp covers large parts of the seamount and a coral framework makes up much of the summit platform.
+The seamount features both shallow-water and deep-water life.
+Its summit is shallow enough that sunlight can reach it, resulting in the growth of various types of algae and seaweeds such as Ecklonia kelp.
+Such kelp covers large parts of the seamount, and a coral framework makes up much of the summit platform.

-A number of animals inhabit Vema, usually cryptic or encrusting animals.
-Ascidians, black corals, non-reef building corals including gorgonia and scleractinia, decapods, holothurians, hydroids, polyzoa, rock lobsters (Jasus tristani), sea fans and sponges live on the seamount.
-Other animals such as bryozoans, echinoderms, gastropods, oysters, pelecypods, serpulids and other worms have also left their traces on Vema.
+A number of animals inhabit Vema, usually hidden or encrusting animals.
+Ascidians, black corals, non-reef-building corals including gorgonia and scleractinia, crayfish such as the rock lobster (Jasus tristani), and other decapods, holothurians, hydroids, polyzoa, sea fans, and sponges live on the seamount.
+Other animals such as bryozoans, echinoderms, gastropods, oysters, pelecypods, serpulids, and other worms have also left their traces on Vema.
 Rock lobsters propagate from Gough Island and Tristan da Cunha to Vema Seamount, while other species appear to originate from South Africa.

-Several species appear to be endemic to Vema Seamount, including the sea snail species Austromitra rosenbergi discovered in 2015 and the sponge Strongylodesma areolata described in 1969; it is estimated that about 22-36% of all species at Vema are endemic, similar to the proportion of endemic species at other seamounts of the world.
-The holothurian Holothuria vemae is named after the seamount, where it was discovered in 1965-1966 as is the sea snail Trivia vemacola.
+Several species appear to be endemic to Vema Seamount, including the sea-snail species Austromitra rosenbergi discovered in 2015 and the sponge Strongylodesma areolata described in 1969; it is estimated that about 22–36% of all species at Vema are endemic, similar to the proportion of endemic species at other seamounts of the world.
+The holothurian Holothuria vemae is named after the seamount, where it was discovered in 1965–1966, as is the sea snail Trivia vemacola.
 Vema Seamount is the type locality for the deepwater sponge Desmacidon clavata.

 A number of fish have been encountered at Vema, although most fish species appear to be pelagic species that are not directly bound to the seamount environment.
 Fishing operations have attracted seabirds to Vema Seamount.
+Humpback whales have been detected through their sounds, and baleen whales feed at Vema.
 Euphausiids and copepods are also found in the waters, including at least one copepod that parasitizes fish.
 Among the fish species encountered at Vema Seamount are: